- Pelvic exams are done to find out if you have a gynecological problem.

 - If you are having vaginal discharge, your HCP will take another sample to check for yeast and other causes of discharge.

-- If you’re having sex, your HCP will take another sample from the cervix and/or vagina and a urine test to check for sexually transmitted infections.
-When all of these samples have been taken, your HCP will close the speculum and gently take it out of your vagina.
+- If you’re having sex, your HCP will take another sample from the cervix and/or vagina and/or a urine test to check for sexually transmitted infections.
+When samples have been taken, your HCP will close the speculum and gently take it out of your vagina.

 The Bimanual Exam (Part 3):